yevhenmazur/hillel-practice/HW11-Docker-containers/readme.md

 The server inside the container is run by a user with limited permissions.
 You can override the UID and GID of this user to manage permissions in /src directory flexibly.
 To do this, pass them as arguments during the build.

 For example:

 `docker build --build-arg UID=1001 --build-arg GID=1024 -t yevhenmazur/hugo:0.122.0-1 ./`

+### Docker Compose
+You can also use Docker Compose to build and run the application.
+To do this, edit the values of the variables in the `.env` file and run the command

+`docker compose up`